-Each morning, my class began with a brief reflection of our classroom agreements (mutual respect, attentive listening, no put downs, right to pass), what to expect for the day ahead, and what to do when we encounter conflicts in class.
+Each morning, my class began with a brief reflection of our classroom agreements (mutual respect, attentive listening, no put downs, right to pass), what to expect for the day ahead, and what to do when we encounter conflicts in class or on the playground.
 This daily ritual set a positive tone for the day’s classroom interaction.
 And while we discussed what to do if we had conflict, we often used the example of chess as a metaphor.
-Chess allows students to think critically and strategically, and to ask, “How does this move affect me?” and “What can I do in this move that sets me up for success?”
+Chess allows students to think critically and strategically, and to ask, “How does this move affect me?” and “How does this move set me up for success?”

 My students learned that, while conflict is a natural part of interaction, it must be addressed in a thoughtful, methodical way.
 I explicitly taught them how to use and test each of the following conflict resolution moves:

 - Ignore – Do not acknowledge the distraction or offense

 - Move – Separate yourself from the conflict

 - Use an “I-Message” – Verbally address the offense.
 “I feel ________, when you _______ and I would like you to stop please.”